SEMICeu/CPSV-AP/README.md

 Public services are described in a structured and machine-readable way by standardising the semantics.
 Public administrations and service providers can in turn use this approach to describe their services and guarantee a level of cross-domain and cross-border interoperability at European, national and local level.

 More information about the CPSV-AP can be found here: https://joinup.ec.europa.eu/solution/core-public-service-vocabulary-application-profile/about.

+Copyright © 2021 European Union.
+All material in this repository is published under the license [CC-By 4.0](https://creativecommons.org/licenses/by/4.0/), unless explicitly otherwise mentioned.